lutzroeder/netron/README.md

 ## Python Model Server

-Install the Python web server using pip:
+To run Netron in a web browser, install the Python web server using pip:
 ```
 pip install netron
 ```